 Our Gosta Green campus is now closed.
-All courses and BIAD faculty activities that were previously based at this campus have now moved to our City Centre Campus.
+All courses and art and design school activities that were previously based at this campus have now moved to our City Centre Campus.

 Farewell Gosta Green

-To mark the closure of Gosta Green – and a special moment in the University’s history – staff within the Birmingham Institute of Art and Design compiled a series of postcards portraying their memories of the building.
+To mark the closure of Gosta Green – and a special moment in the University’s history – staff within our art and design schools compiled a series of postcards portraying their memories of the building.

 Yarn store cupboard in Jacquard weave

 By Sheila Bennett, Technician in the School of Fashion, Textiles and 3D Design.